openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

       Do not change metadata settings after cluster is deployed!

    To enable Nova metadata service, the following settings must be set:

 #.
-Init metadata infrastructure -- If enabled, instance will attempt to
-   initialize the metadata infrastructure to access to metadata proxy  service, otherwise metadata proxy will not be deployed.

-#.
-Bypass metadata service certificate verification -- If enabled connection
-   metadata service will be listening HTTP port.
-Otherwise self-signed certificate will be generated, installed into edge nodes and nova-api-metadata, HTTPS will be enabled.

-#.
 Metadata allowed ports -- comma separated list of TCP port allowed access to
    the metadata proxy, in addition to 80, 443 and 8775.